truongc2/Richard_Truong-Chau.github.io/README.md

 ## About

-My name is Richard Truong-Chau, a Biology student from the University of Illinois at Urbana-Champaign with a minor in Informatics and I am eager to transition into Data science.
-My interest and curiosity in data science/analysis stems from my experience in bioinformatics where I, for the first time, applied programming and statistics on relvent data.
-Though the challenge was difficult at first, I gained valuable skills that are applicable in various fields.
-Now, I want to apply these skills and further my knowledge in data science to uncover meaningful solutions in data that would make a difference in society and take on business challenges.
+My name is Richard Truong-Chau and I am currently a data scientist consultant at Maven Wave.
+I am passionate about applying machine learning to uncover meaningful insight in businesses and society.

 This repository serves to track my progress in Data Science and to help organize my goals/projects.
+Feel free to get in touch if you want to collaborate or to speak more about my qualifications.

 ## Projects